Skip to content

 Prices

-In Stripe, price objects are more than a numerical amount to pay.
-Prices include additional information, such as tax behavior, volume tiers, and recurrence intervals for subscriptions.
+In Stripe, prices include additional information, such as tax behavior, volume tiers, and recurrence intervals for subscriptions.
 You don’t need to create new prices for each purchase–if you’re selling a product for one price, you only need to create one price.
 You can also make this price the default price for the product.

 Prices can either be one-time or recurring.
 Subscriptions use recurring prices to charge the customer at an interval, such as “once a month.”
 If you sell the same service at several different subscription intervals, it’s best to create multiple recurring prices for the same product.
 Learn more about pricing models.

 A single Price can support multiple currencies.
-For example, if you sell a product in the USA for 10 USD, Europe for 9 EUR, and Japan for 1300 JPY, the same Price object can cover all three currencies.
+For example, if you sell a product in the US for 10 USD, in Europe for 9 EUR, and in Japan for 1300 JPY, the same Price object can cover all three currencies.
 Each purchase uses one of the Price’s supported currencies, depending on how you use the Price in your integration.
 Learn more about multi-currency Prices.

-Because a product can have multiple prices associated with it, you’ll need to specify which price to use when creating Checkout Sessions, Payment Links, Invoices, Quotes, or Subscriptions.
+Because a product can have multiple prices associated with it, you need to specify which price to use when creating Checkout Sessions, Payment Links, Invoices, Quotes, or Subscriptions.

 Working with products and prices